Friday, June 19, 2015

 Overall, Inside Out is an animated movie that’s overflowing with creative ideas, beautiful animation, humor, and even well executed drama, which is certainly one of the many things Pixar does very well.
 This film takes its audience seriously and it doesn’t talk down to the kids and treats everyone mature and equal, thus resulting in a truly charming and powerful, not just animated movie, but movie in general.

 It’s definitely somewhere in my Top 10 Favorite Pixar Movies list, along with the Toy Story trilogy, Monsters, Inc., Finding Nemo, The Incredibles, Up, the list goes on.
-This, in my honest opinion is my go to family movie of the summer…at least until Minions comes out.
+This, in my honest opinion is my go to family movie of the summer…at least until Minions comes out (Note From the Future: This movie's way better!).

 No comments: